blnknlights/blnknlights.github.io/htb/machines/photobomb/photobomb.md

 ```
 pH0t0:b0Mb!
 ```

+## Footlhold through command injection in a POST parameter

 There's a possible command injection in the filetype parameter in the POST request when downloading an image
 ```bash